 GSA Fleet strives to assist federal customers in acquiring vehicles that help to meet federal sustainability requirements and reduce costs.
 Fleet has achieved measurable success in this endeavor.
-In FY 2013, the GSA leased Fleet had an overall MPG improvement of 19.42 percent, meaning on average, GSA Fleet put a vehicle in to the fleet that was 19.42 percent more fuel efficient than the vehicle it replaced.
+In FY 2014, the GSA leased Fleet had an overall MPG improvement of 20.5 percent, meaning on average, GSA fleet put a vehicle into the fleet that was 20.5 percent more fuel efficient than the vehicle it replaced.

 The AFV requirements are mandated by a number of federal rules including:

 - EISA Section 141 Guidance

 - Executive Order 13423 2007 -- Revoked as of March 19, 2015;